magacoin/magacoin/doc/developer-notes.md

 Doxygen comments
 -----------------

-To facilitate the generation of documentation, use doxygen-compatible comment blocks for functions, methods and fields.
+To facilitate the generation of documentation, use doxygen-compatible comment bricks for functions, methods and fields.

 For example, to describe a function use:
 ```c++